dorbarker/qanda/README.md

 `python3 -m pip install git+https://github.com/dorbarker/qanda.git`

-A simple tool for quering NCBI databases, downloading the results, and assembling them using a modular assembler backend.
+A simple tool for querying NCBI databases, downloading the results, and assembling them using a modular assembler backend all in a single command.

 Qanda provides plugins for spades, shovill, and unicycler as assembler backends.
 These plugins describe three commands which can be used to